 Or, you can do it the old fashioned way: an elimination diet.
 Consider something like Whole 30 or work with someone to help you systematically take foods out and add challenge foods back in to see if you can detect which foods make you feel worse.

 Feeling worse meaning: worsening of any hypothyroid symptoms, gas/bloating, diarrhea/constipation, skin breakouts, anxiety, sleepiness, etc.

 Finally, avoid anything that makes your blood sugar less stable.
 Blood sugar swings puts the heat on the adrenals, and in time that heat toasts the thyroid as well.

 Sugar and simple carbs lead the pack here, but we all react differently to different carbs in varying amounts, so finding your unique carb tolerance (UCT) is helpful.

-As well, eat as frequently as you need to – that's three meals for some, but maybe four for others.
+Also, eat as frequently as you need to—that's three meals for some, but maybe four for others.
 And of course, plenty of protein and fibrous veggies at each meal will keep your blood sugar more level.

 Broccoli is unlikely to be “shutting down your thyroid,” but other foods may be aggravating the over-active immune system found in Hashimoto’s and worsening the attack and destruction of your thyroid.

 If you’re going to take the time and effort to adjust your diet for better thyroid function, be sure you’re avoiding things and making dietary changes that will make the biggest difference for you.

 Fine-tuning your nutrition is one way to improve your thyroid function.
 How you exercise can also hurt or help conditions like Hashimoto's.
 If you're looking for a balanced, sustainable exercise program, we can help.

 Sign up for this FREE 5-Day course and you'll learn how to: